Key and Value Weights Are Probably All You Need: On the Necessity of the Query, Key, Value weight Triplet in Self-Attention Transformers: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Nils Graef, Borjan Geshkovski and François Yvon for helpful discussions on this work.
-The first author would also like to thank Igor Ševo for discussions around the attention mechanism.
+We would like to thank the anonymous reviewers at the ICLR DeLTA workshop for their helpful comments and suggestions, as well as Nils Graef (OpenMachine), Borjan Geshkovski (INRIA/Sorbonne), François Yvon (CNRS/Sorbonne) and Yiping Ji (University of Adelaide) for helpful discussions on this work.
+The first author would also like to thank Igor Ševo (HTEC/UniBL) for discussions on the attention mechanism.
+We also thank Dimitar Peshevski (UKIM) for suggestions on parameter analysis for hyperparameter improvements in future work.

+This work was initiated by the first author while they were at the HTEC Group~\cite{karbevski2024preliminary}, and we thank the team for their support.